Apple Tree Writing Activities using Depth of Knowledge (DOK)

 Melodic Writing Activities

 Let’s look at some possible ways to explore writing melodies based on “Apple Tree.”
-Like the rhythmic activities, these learning task range from imitation to creation.
+Like the rhythmic activities, these learning tasks range from imitation to creation.

 DOK 1: Copy the Melody